 We observe a significant improvement in performance in the model developed for predicting the PEOP_VSA_NEG property when both the attribute and subgraph features are used.
 In most other cases the performance is found to be comparable.
+This is a clear indicator that in certain cases the incorporation of structural features can lead to significant improvements in the predictive accuracy of the regression models.

 In addition to improving the predictive accuracy of the regression model, the incorporation of structural features can further the understanding of the underlying problem.
-For example, correlations between attribute-valued features and structural features can lead to a better understanding of the attribute-valued feature, or the correlations between structural features can raise important questions about the properties of the domain.
+For example, correlations between attribute-valued features and structural features can lead to a better understanding of the attribute-valued feature, or the correlations between structural features can raise important questions (For example, why do two structural features correlate with each other?
+Or, does this correlation imply that the presence of one feature causes another ?) about the properties of the domain.
 In general, structural information represents a relevant body of features, and incorporating them into model building can lead to better models as well as a better understanding of the domain.

 5. Empirical Comparison of Graph Classification Algorithms